KorySchneider/tab/readme.md

 ### What

-A minimal command line startpage.
+A minimal, customizable command line startpage.

 ### Why